imjasonh/wait-task/README.md

-# Wait for Tekton
+# Wait Custom Task for Tekton

-This repo provides an experimental [Tekton Custom Task](https://github.com/tektoncd/community/pull/128) that, when run, simply waits a given amount of time, specified by an input parameter.
+This repo provides an experimental [Tekton Custom Task](https://tekton.dev/docs/pipelines/runs/) that, when run, simply waits a given amount of time before succeeding, specified by an input parameter named `duration`.

-The intention is to demonstrate the kinds of things a Custom Task can do, and to demonstrate how to write a Custom Task.
+### Motivation

+Some users might want their Pipeline to wait some amount of time between two tasks, for example, to deploy to one cluster then wait an hour before deploying to other clusters.

+This is possible without this Custom Task using a Task that sleeps (e.g., `script: sleep 600`), but this results in Pods running on the cluster that are just sleeping.
+This wastes cluster resources, and if nodes on the cluster go down then those sleeps will fail, leading to flaky deployments.

+Instead, this Custom Task centralizes all wait operations in the Custom Task controller, which is more efficient and more fault tolerant.

+This also acts as a simple Custom Task that can be modified to perform other more complex actions.

 ## Install